Impressionism, the partakers of the expositions:

 - 1867: Eugène Pottier dedicated a poem to Léon Ottin (aR12)

-- 1878: stained glass of Léon Ottin is exhibited at the Exposition Universal (aR1;iR4)
+- 1878: stained glass of Léon Ottin is exhibited at the Exposition Universal (aR1;iR4); this is not affirmed by a catalogue (R231)

 - 1884: Jean Léon Gérôme writes a letter to Léon Ottin the glass painter (aR11)